 The Ring DAC has been an integral part of dCS products for over 30 years.
 In the 1980s - when dCS was best known for its work in radar and telecommunications - our engineers developed a novel digital-to-analogue conversion system that could be used to process audio signals at 24-bit resolution.

 At the time, 24-bit audio was unheard of.
 This technological breakthrough led us to develop a succession of pioneering high-resolution DACs, ADCs and master clocks for some of the world’s top recording studios and later, to specialise in creating high-end digital playback systems for music lovers, professionals and audiophiles around the world.
 Over three decades on, the Ring DAC remains a world-leading technological approach to converting 1s and 0s into music.
 A core part of all dCS DACs, it has earned global acclaim for its technical and sonic performance.

-This formidable reputation is the result of constant innovation and development: throughout the Ring DAC’s life, our engineers have continued to refine and augment its design, working on ambitious upgrades and additions in their quest to ensure its performance remains unrivalled.
-While the fundamental principles that underpin its design haven’t changed, the Ring DAC has become faster, more intelligent, more sophisticated and more advanced with each new generation.
-As a result, the musical performance of our products has continued to evolve and improve with each upgrade we make.
+This formidable reputation is the result of constant innovation and development.
+Throughout the Ring DAC’s life, our engineers have continued to refine and augment its design, making various updates to ensure its performance remains unrivalled.
+While the fundamental principles that underpin its design haven’t changed, the Ring DAC has become faster, more intelligent, more sophisticated and more advanced with each new generation, and the musical performance of our products has in turn improved with each upgrade we make.

 Since the release of this update, we’ve continued to explore how we can push the Ring DAC’s design and capabilities even further.
-Around 12 months ago, our Director of Product Development Chris Hales decided to turn his focus to the Ring DAC hardware - in particular, the Ring DAC circuit board and analogue output stage.
+In 2021, our Director of Product Development Chris Hales decided to turn his focus to the Ring DAC hardware - in particular, the Ring DAC circuit board and analogue output stage.